Perfect for families, pets, walkers and cyclists

-Our nearest East Lothian beach is Fisherrow, Musselburgh.The East Lothian beaches are shown running from West (Edinburgh) to East (Dunbar).
+Our nearest East Lothian beach is Fisherrow, Musselburgh, 3 miles from our Edinburgh coastal campsite.The East Lothian beaches are shown running from West (Edinburgh) to East (Dunbar).

-Portobello Beach, a few miles from Edinburgh city centre, is a charming seaside suburb, with two miles of sand, making it perfect for swimming and sunbathing.
+Portobello Beach, 4 miles from Edinburgh city centre and 6 miles from Drummohr, is a charming seaside suburb, with two miles of sand, making it perfect for swimming and sunbathing.
 It has a promenade and draws large crowds in good weather.
 Look out also for the splendid Victorian swimming pool, featuring an original Aerotone and Turkish baths.

 Fisherrow beach is essentially two beaches sitting either side of the harbour at Musselburgh to the mouth of the River Esk.
 This sandy East Lothian beach is popular for walkers and rich in birdlife.
-The 134-mile long John Muir Way long distance path passes adjacent to the beach.
+The 134-mile long John Muir Way long distance path passes adjacent to the beach and it is a 3-mile walk from the shores near the coastal campsite at Drummohr into Musselburgh along the coastal path through Levenhall Links Nature Reserve.
+Children's play area close by.

-This long sandy and rocky beach is easily accessible.
+This long sandy and rocky beach is easily accessible and just 6 miles from Drummohr.
 Close to the nature reserves, there are lots of wading birds to be seen feeding when the tide is out.
-There are also many rock pools along the beach which attract lots of wildlife.
-The East Lothian beach is popular with canoeists and windsurfers.
+It is also a great spot for wildflowers.
+There are many rock pools along the beach which attract lots of wildlife.
+The East Lothian beach is popular with canoeists, kitesurfers, kiteboarders and windsurfers.
 The beach is dog-friendly and there is even a dog exercise area.

 Yellowcraig (sometimes known as Broad Sands Bay) is a natural cove beach with spectacular views of the 1885 lighthouse on Fidra Island, the inspiration for Robert Louis Stevenson famous tale Treasure Island.
 It is a very popular family beach, which offers nature trails, barbecue site (which must be pre-booked with East Lothian Council), and adventure play area.
-Horseback riding is also very popular at Yellowcraigs.
+There is also the Disperse sculpture in the woods and the dunes are perfect for wildlife such as butterflies.
+Horseback riding is very popular at Yellowcraigs.
+30-minute drive from our East Lothian coastal campsite.

 Long sandy stretch of North Berwick beach close to the town centre, providing great views of both Craigleith island and the famous Bass Rock.
-Great for families.
+Great for families, a perfect launch spot for sea kayakers and a renowned starting point for diving the Firth of Forth and its islands.
+North Berwick is a 30-minute drive from Drummohr.

 Expansive sandy North Berwick beach at the Eastern end close to the harbour.
 Popular with families, there is a boat pond built into rocks which holds the water when the tide is out, providing a safe place for children to sail boats and paddle.
 On the harbour in North Berwick is the fabulous Scottish Seabird Centre.
 It is possible to take boat trips out to the seabird sanctuary on Bass Rock which is visible from the beach.